Chevrolet Silverado: Medium duty version (4500HD, 5500HD, 6500HD, and International CV)

 For the 2019 model year, General Motors released the medium-duty Silverado 4500HD/5500HD/6500HD, joining the Chevrolet LCF 3500/4500/5500 model line (derived from the Isuzu NPR) and succeeding the prior Chevrolet Kodiak and GMC TopKick.
 Competing against the Ford F-450/550/650 and Ram 4500/5500, the model line spans Class 4–6 trucks, with GVWR ranging from 14,001 to 23,500 lb.
 Unlike the previous Kodiak/TopKick line, which was discontinued in 2009, GM markets the medium-duty Silverado line exclusively as a Chevrolet with no GMC equivalent; along with a lack of divisional support for the segment, GM is seeking to rebrand the current GMC line to focus on premium vehicles.
-This model is also only offered in diesel, with no gas version.
+This model is also only offered in diesel, with no gasoline engine option.

 History

-The medium-duty Silverado was co-developed with Navistar, which sells a rebadged variant as the International CV (Commercial Vocational); the CV replaces the International D series and as well as the International TerraStar.
+The medium-duty Silverado was co-developed with Navistar, which sells a rebadged variant as the International CV (Commercial Vocational); the CV replaces the International D series and International TerraStar.
 GM developed the powertrain, while Navistar was responsible for the chassis.
 With the exception of grilles and badging, both model lines are identical.
 Navistar assembles both lines at its Springfield, Ohio facility, using cabs assembled by Navistar in Springfield.

 GM unveiled the medium-duty Silverado line at the NTEA Work Truck Show in March 2018.
 Navistar unveiled the CV Series that November, and production began in December.

 Design

 In contrast to smaller Silverado pickup trucks, the 4500HD/5500HD/6500HD and CV are only offered as a chassis cab vehicle intended for modification by upfitters/body builders, typically by adding specialized rear bodywork.
 The frame rails have been designed to ease installation for upfitters.
 It is marketed with two-door or four-door cabs and either rear-wheel or four-wheel drive, using a gear-driven transfer case.
 The hood tilts forward for easier access to the engine and for routine service.
-GM have designated the model as the GM515 or GM51P, depending on the end use, with the GM51P used for incomplete passenger bus chassis.
+GM has designated the model as the GM515 or GM51P, depending on the end use, with the GM51P used for incomplete passenger bus chassis.

 Both the Silverado medium-duty and CV are powered by a 350 hp, 700 lbft variant of the Duramax 6.6L V8 diesel engine paired with an Allison 1000 or 2000 series automatic transmission.
 There is also a diesel exhaust fluid filling port by the passenger's side door.